Discover how some of the areas around Glengarry got their names!

 Lorne: Lorne is a traditional Scottish name, popularized in Canada due to the Marquess of Lorne (John Campbell, 9th Duke of Argyll) who was the Governor General of Canada, 1878-1883.

-Martintown: Like many small communities in pioneer, the creation of a grist mill is the only thing that truly brought a village to economic sustainability.
-In this case, John McMartin opened his mill in 1846 on the Raison River.
+Martintown: Like many small communities in pioneer times, the creation of a grist mill is the only thing that truly brought a village to economic sustainability.
+In this case, John McMartin opened his mill in 1846 on the Raisin River.
 He was honoured by having the village named after him—Martintown.

 Maxville: Though a misleading name (‘Max’ being German and ‘Ville’ being French) Maxville was settled by Scottish immigrants in 1815-1820.
 Due to the large number of Celts in the area, it was decided that the area would be called “Macsville” in honor of the traditional Scottish surname prefix ‘Mc’ or ‘Mac’ (Mac being Gaelic for ‘Son of”).
 This was then changed to today’s “Maxville”.

 Munro’s Mill: This former community is now considered to be a ghost town, the result of a fire that destroyed its two mills and effectively starved it from economic growth.
 The original family was Munro, who created the first grist mill in 1860.